Oxidation annealing effects on the spin-glass-like magnetism and appearance of superconductivity in T*-type La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ (0.14 $\leq x \leq$ 0.28): Results

 \subsection{Magnetic susceptibility and electrical resistivity measurements}

 Figures \ref{Chi_Resistivity_v4}(a) and 1(b) show the temperature dependences of magnetic susceptibility measured in a magnetic fields of 10 Oe and 500 Oe for OA and AS LESCO with various $x$ from 0.14 to 0.28, respectively.
 The Meissner effect attributed to the appearance of the SC state was observed in all the OA samples, although the signal was weak in $x$ = 0.28.
-In contrast, in the AS samples, no evidence of SC transition was confirmed, however, spin-glass-like field dependent behavior was confirmed.
-As seen in Fig. \ref{Chi_Resistivity_v4}(b), the susceptibility measured in a magnetic field of 500 Oe under zero-field-cooled (ZFC) and field-cooled (FC) processes shows different behaviors at low temperature, which is typical for a spin-glass (SG) system.
-We evaluated the onset temperature for the appearance of the SC state ($T_{\rm c}$) in OA samples and the characteristic temperature at which the ZFC susceptibility in AS samples shows a local maximum ($T_{\rm sg}$). $T_{\rm c}$ and $T_{\rm sg}$ are summarized in Fig. \ref{phase_diagram_AN} and Fig. \ref{phase_diagram_AS}(a) as a function of $x$.
+In contrast, in the AS samples, no evidence of SC transition was confirmed.
+However, as seen in Fig. \ref{Chi_Resistivity_v4}(b), the susceptibility measured in a magnetic field of 500 Oe under zero-field-cooled (ZFC) and field-cooled (FC) processes shows different behaviors at low temperature, which is typical for a spin-glass (SG) system.
+We evaluated the onset temperature for the appearance of the SC state ($T_{\rm c}$) in OA samples and the characteristic temperature at which the ZFC susceptibility in AS samples shows a local maximum ($T_{\rm sg}$). $T_{\rm c}$ and $T_{\rm sg}$ are summarized in Fig. \ref{phase_diagram_AN} and Fig. \ref{phase_diagram_AS_v2}(a) as a function of $x$.

 The temperature dependence of electrical resistivity ($\rho$) for OA and AS LESCO with $x$ = 0.18, 0.20, and 0.22 is shown in Figs. \ref{Chi_Resistivity_v4}(c) and \ref{Chi_Resistivity_v4}(d).
 The $\rho$ for all AS samples shows semiconducting behavior.
 Upon cooling, the $\rho$ slightly decreases and rapidly increases at low temperature, indicating the existence of carriers and the strong localization of carriers.
-In the OA samples, the $\rho$ is lower in the entire temperature range and exhibits metallic behavior above $\sim$100 K. However, $\rho$ shows an upturn and increases upon cooling, followed by a rapid drop associated with the emergence of superconductivity.
-Therefore, the oxygenation annealing enhances the metallicity but the chemical disorder would slightly remain in the OA samples, which causes impurity scattering.
+In the OA samples, the $\rho$ exhibits metallic behavior above $\sim$100 K, while it shows an upturn and increases upon cooling, followed by a rapid drop associated with the emergence of superconductivity.